Testing Most Influential Sets: Introduction

 \section{Introduction}

 Machine learning (ML) models and statistical inferences can be highly sensitive to small subsets of data.
 In many applications, just a handful of samples can overturn key conclusions: two countries nullify the estimated effect of geography on development \citep{kuschnig_hidden_2021}, a single outlier flips the sign of a treatment effect \citep{broderick_automatic_2021}, or a small group of individuals drives disparate outcomes in algorithmic decision-making \citep{black_leave-one-out_2021}.
-These \emph{most influential sets} --- data subsets with the greatest influence on model predictions --- are central to questions of interpretability, fairness, and robustness in modern machine learning \citep[see, e.g.,][]{black_leave-one-out_2021, chen_why_2018, chhabra_what_2023, ghorbani_data_2019, sattigeri_fair_2022}.
+These \emph{most influential sets} --- data subsets with the greatest influence on model predictions --- are central to questions of interprtability, fairness, and robustness in modern machine learning \citep[see, e.g.,][]{black_leave-one-out_2021, chen_why_2018, chhabra_what_2023, ghorbani_data_2019, sattigeri_fair_2022}.

 Despite their practical importance, practitioners lack principled tools to assess whether a set's influence is genuinely problematic.
-Current practice relies on domain expertise and ad-hoc sensitivity checks, while approximate methods such as influence functions \citep{koh_understanding_2017, fisher_influence_2023, schioppa_theoretical_2023} systematically underestimate the impacts of sets and extreme cases \citep{basu_second-order_2020, koh_accuracy_2019}.
-Recent work highlights both the promise and challenges of most influential subsets --- small sets can drive results even in randomized trials \citep{broderick_automatic_2021, kuschnig_hidden_2021}, heuristic algorithms can fail in simple settings \citep{hu2024Most, huang_approximations_2025}, and influence bounds remain an active area of research \citep{moitra_provably_2023, freund_towards_2023, rubinstein_robustness_2024}.
+Current practice relies on heuristics, ad-hoc sensitivity checks, and domain expertise, while approximate methods such as influence functions \citep{koh_understanding_2017, fisher2023Influence, schioppa_theoretical_2023} systematically underestimate the impacts of sets and extreme cases \citep{basu_second-order_2020, koh_accuracy_2019}.
+Recent work highlights both the promises and challenges of most influential subsets --- small sets can drive results even in randomized trials \citep{broderick_automatic_2021, kuschnig_hidden_2021}, heuristic algorithms can fail in simple settings \citep{hu2024Most, huang_approximations_2025}, and influence bounds remain an active area of research \citep{moitra_provably_2023, freund_towards_2023, rubinstein_robustness_2024}.
 What remains missing is a principled method to distinguish natural sampling variation from genuinely excessive influence.